 Yucca trees are easy to propagate from seed, stem and root cuttings and also from offsets.

 Stem cuttings of Yucca filifera root very easily, usually in around three months.
-Almost any stem length can be used for propagation; from 10 – 15cms up to as much as a meter or two in length!
-Remove any leaves from the bottom section of the stem cutting and place it into a free draining potting mix, firming the soil gently around the stem.
+Almost any stem length can be used for propagation; from 10 – 15 cm up to as much as a meter or two in length!
+Remove any leaves from the bottom section of the stem cutting and place them into a free-draining potting mix, firming the soil gently around the stem.

 Grow on in a warm, bright position out of direct sunlight keeping the soil moist but not waterlogged (the stem will rot if kept too damp).